Perspective | Trump says he’s made insulin ‘so cheap it’s like water.’ That’s not true.

 Those rising costs have notoriously caused people who use insulin to skip rent and bills to meet their insurmountable co-pays.
 Although insulin inaccessibility has caused death and increased the risk of health complications for people with diabetes for decades, a number of highly publicized deaths of rationing victims has turned the spotlight on the issue in the past few years.
 Alec Smith, 26, died as a result of apparently rationing insulin in 2017 after aging off his parent’s health insurance.
 With an annual income of about $35,000, Smith was above the income bracket for Medicare but still unable to afford a marketplace plan.
 Because the retail prices for insulin and diabetes supplies are so high, it appears he was forced to ration insulin and eventually succumbed to diabetic ketoacidosis.
 I understand his situation all too well, having found myself in a similarly precarious position when I turned 26 last December.
 Only after I lost my job — and my income with it — during the pandemic was I able to qualify for the New York’s state Essential Plan that helped me afford a drug that I’ve needed since I was 12.

 Trump presumably had such situations in mind in his garbled reference to the drug “destroying families, destroying people.”
 The trouble is that the supposed solutions he alluded to haven’t done much for those of us who need help.
 It’s true that he has signed a series of executive orders allegedly designed to make insulin more affordable.
 Except that’s not what they’ve done.
 The first order directed the Department of Health and Human Services to make lifesaving drugs such as insulin available to low-income patients through Federally Qualified Health Centers at the lowest price.
 But this program already exists; it’s called 340B, and though it works for some people, FQHCs that support the 340B program can be difficult to find and access, especially in rural areas.
-In other words, it only helped some people with diabetes
+In other words, it only helped some people with diabetes.

 The second order would allow states to import drugs from Canada at a lower price, potentially creating lower-cost options but without actually fixing the problem.
 Plenty of people already travel to Canada to purchase their insulin, so in reality this would mostly create more bureaucratic hoops to jump through and potentially a larger chance that the insulin — which is sensitive to high temperatures — would spoil in transit.
 The third order called for the elimination of rebates to pharmacy benefit managers in the Medicare program.
 This could be promising as a first step to eliminating the needless position of PBMs that certainly contributes to the increased cost of insulin in the United States, but only 14 percent of the country is enrolled in Medicare.